 Fraud prevention tools are provided free of charge.

 There are usually no fixed charges (only a commission over transactions).
-Of course, the disadvantage is a less attractive commission rate, usually between 5.5% and 12%, with a $0.80 fixed rate per transaction.
-It is also worth noting that the name on the customer’s credit card statement will be the name of the payment company, not yours.
+But, of course, the disadvantage is a less attractive commission rate, usually between 5.5% and 12%, with a $0.80 fixed rate per transaction.
+It is also worth noting that the name on the customer's credit card statement will be the name of the payment company, not yours.

 On our website, you can find a list of popular payment gateway integrations for X-Cart 5:

 Or you can search for some ready-to-use X-Cart 5 payment processing integrations in the X-Cart App Store.

 Choose the integration that looks good for your needs and contact the payment gateway reps directly to create a merchant account.
 Can't find your payment gateway in this list?
 Email us at email@example.com.